Skip to content

 1. Who do they trust to be their attorney or attorneys?

 2. Who is best to sign the form to check if the person has capacity to set up the LPA?
-This can either be a professional such as a GP or solicitor or someone who has known them for two years e.g. friend or neighbour?
+This can either be a professional such as a GP or solicitor or someone who has known them for 2 years for example friend or neighbour?

 3. Who can witness the person’s signature and the attorney’s?